-The activities of smugglers in the Pwll Du area are well documented and it is claimed that more contraband was landed here than anywhere else in the Bristol Channel.
+The activities of smugglers in the Pwll Du area are well documented.
+It is claimed that more contraband was landed here than anywhere else in the Bristol Channel.
 The headland at the sheltered bay is 300 feet high and provides an ideal vantage point for guiding the smugglers in and observing the activities of the revenue men.
 The trail inland from the beach is through the wooded Bishopston valley that provided plenty of cover for the smuggling activities.

-The house that now stands behind the shingle bank at Pwll Du was the Beaufort Inn and it, together with the farms at Highway, were the used as staging posts by the smuggling gangs.
-Most of these gangs were controlled by William Arthur of Great Highway Farm and John Griffiths of Little Highway.
+The house that now stands behind the shingle bank at Pwll Du was the Beaufort Inn.
+Smuggling gangs used this inn and the farms at Highway as staging posts Most of these gangs were controlled by William Arthur of Great Highway Farm and John Griffiths of Little Highway.

-Brandy cove, a small secluded sand inlet between Caswell bay ad Pwll Du.
+Firstly, Brandy cove, a small secluded sand inlet between Caswell bay ad Pwll Du Secondly